Rohan Bopanna, Joshna Chinappa among seven sporting personalities to be honoured with Padma Shri

-Rohan Bopanna, who is set to be the oldest athlete to be ranked No 1 in tennis for first time, squash star Joshna Chinappa, and former archer turned coach Purnima Mahato are among the seven sportspersons shorlisted for the prestigious Padma Shri award in 2024.
+Rohan Bopanna, who is set to be the oldest athlete to be ranked No 1 in tennis for the first time, squash star Joshna Chinappa, and former archer turned coach Purnima Mahato are among the seven sportspersons shorlisted for the prestigious Padma Shri award in 2024.

 The Padma Shri is India’s fourth highest civilian honour behind the Bharat Ratna, Padma Vibushan, and Padma Bhushan.